Asia Pacific Fintech Market Size

 China Dominates the Asia-Pacific Fintech Market

-Payment firms were eventually regulated.
+- Payment firms were eventually regulated.
 Restrictions were put on the size of wealth management products.
-Millions of Chinese individuals and businesses have been positively impacted by the increased availability of digital finance products and tools.
+The increased availability of digital finance products and tools has positively impacted millions of Chinese individuals and businesses.
 China leads in consumer and SME-focused financial services innovation, but in other Asian markets, Chinese investments, and the inspiration of their example to local entrepreneurs, are driving rapid market penetration and innovation.

 To understand key trends, Download Sample Report